Dribo/DTU-02467_ProjectB/content/_index.md

 interesting piece both of and on history about a highly factionalized world divided in east and west and communism and capitalism.
 The most well-documented Wikipedia is the English Wikipedia, which raises the question of bias in the way this conflict and its referenced works are described.
-Is there for instance a notable difference in the sentiment of articles about the Eastern bloc compared to articles about the Western bloc?
-Or are there differences in the language used that cannot be explained by the difference in topic?
-These are the kinds of questions we are trying to answer with this webpage.
+Is there, for instance, differences in the language used that cannot be explained by the difference in topic?
+This is one of the question we aim to answer with this web-page.

 ## The Data
 The data that have been used for this project, was obtained by web-scraping some articles on Wikipedia.
 The first